WAT Celebrates Women's Equality Day

 In celebration of Women's Equality Day, here are ten women-owned businesses that you can support today.

 Are you tired of "nude" underwear being light skin tone only?
 Nubian Skin offers a collection of lingerie over a wide range of shades for women of color.
-Its founder Ade Hassan is a British woman of color who decided to launch the lingerie and hosiery brand with four skin-tones catering to women of color.
+Its founder Ade Hassan is a British woman of color who decided to launch the lingerie and hosiery brand with four skin tones catering to women of color.
 Nubian Skin products are on Amazon, ASOS, and Nubianskin.com.

 Perfectly white underwear ruined by period stains?
 We say NO MORE!
 Thinx is the only period-proof underwear designed to wear during menstruation.
 Many menstruators even use it as a substitute for tampons or period cups!
-Their designs are all anti-microbial, moisture-wicking, and leak-resistant, so say bye-bye to period stains and start perioding better!
+Their designs are anti-microbial, moisture-wicking, and leak-resistant, so say goodbye to period stains and start perioding better!

 Les Girls Les Boys

 Do you want to make a statement with your clothing?
 Try Les Girls Les Boys, a fashion brand founded "for minds and bodies of all ages to celebrate boundary-less connections."
 They make unisex underwear, loungewear, and streetwear pieces that are "un-filtered, un-pretentious, and honest."
-This high-end fashion wears will 100% bring a new style to your closet!
+These high-end fashion wears will 100% bring a new style to your closet!